-According to a study done by the Fraser Institute in 2019, Canadians gave an average of 0.54% of their income as an aggregate to charitable causes, while Americans gave 1.52%.
+According to a study by the Fraser Institute in 2019, Canadians gave an average of 0.54% of their income as an aggregate to charitable causes, while Americans gave 1.52%.
 And if you want to get into comparisons, Australians put us all to shame, coming in at just over the 3% mark.

-Just to belabour this point a little further, giving by individuals has been decreasing in Canada from 1990 (being the high) to today.
+Just to emphasize this point a little further, giving by individuals has been decreasing in Canada from 1990 (being the high) to today.
 According to Statistics Canada, giving has been increasing by gift amount among Baby Boomers, but decreasing by overall number of givers.
 Giving by Gen X, Gen Y, and Millennials has been decreasing by gift amount as well as those who regularly give to charities of any sort in that same time frame.